dropwhile/refid/README.md

 time(millis): 1695599258954477

 # generate a refid with a tag of 5, and only output the native(base32) encoding
-% reftool generate -t 5 -o
+% reftool generate -t 5 -o native 0r34ky6h51r012an8skhbsvxt0
-0r34ky6h51r012an8skhbsvxt0

 # generate a refid with a tag of 5, and only output the hex encoding
-% reftool generate -t 5 -o=hex
+% reftool generate -t 5 -o hex 060649f82794f10039169e91d0696763
-060649f82794f10039169e91d0696763

 # generate a refid with a tag of 5, and only output the base64 encoding
-% reftool generate -o=base64
+% reftool generate -o base64
 BgZJ-i1F2wALdZFJrWvNzA

 # genrate a refid with a tag of 2, at a specific timestamp